The liner notes of the CD offer a brief description of the tracks, but sometimes a single sentence isn't enough to tell the whole

 Origins and Title

-The opening 20 measures or so of this track comes from an idea I've had for a very long time.
-In fact, when I started working on this again, my wife said "wait, that's not a finished song yet?
-I've heard that for years!"
 I always had the title "Traveling Music" for that music, but I never got around to finishing the track.
 I thought the music sounded like an interlude, and this album seemed to have the perfect spot for this track, so I finally finished the composition and put it right in the middle of the album.
 An interlude indeed!

 Composition